zipscene/yaar/README.md

 HTTPRPC is an interface for RPC over HTTP.
 This exposes the methods as routes accessible over HTTP.
+All methods respond with a status code of `200`, whether the responses contain errors or not.
+Methods will respond with a `500` status code if the requested endpoint is not found.

 Consider the following method: